Hayley Marsten

-Hayley Marsten is an Australian country music singer-songwriter, from originally from Gladstone, Queensland, Australia.
+Hayley Marsten is an Australian country music singer-songwriter, originally from Gladstone, Queensland, Australia.
 She is a touring, recording, multi-award nominated artist.
 Her debut studio album Spectacular Heartbreak was released in August 2019.
+In 2023, Hayley signed to Cheatin' Hearts Records and released her sophomore album, 'Girlhood' through the label.

 Career

 Early life

 Hayley grew up in Gladstone, Queensland and later moved to the state's capital, Brisbane to study at Queensland University of Technology and pursue her music career.

 2015–2018: Even and Lonestar EP

 In 2015, Marsten released her debut extended play, titled Even.
 Two of the singles reached the top 40 of the Country Tracks Chart.
 Late in 2015, Marsten was announced as one of the 10 finalists for the 2016 Toyota Star Maker competition.

 In May 2017, Marsten released "Until You", the lead single from her second EP, Lonestar.
 Lonestar was produced by ARIA Award and Golden Guitar winning producer, Matt Fell.
 The EP debuted at No. 8 on the ARIA Country Albums Chart.
 The EP spawned three more singles, 'Second Fiddle', 'Money Can't Buy Class' and 'Coming Home'.
 With 'Coming Home' eventually reaching #1 on the Kix Country Charts.